ellyrose/Didiland-command-line-game-/README.md

 # Didiland-command-line-game-
-My first Python based program.
+My first Python based program, created in Semester 1 of my Master's course.
 To run, download the files and run Digiland.py